yjiangnan/rosely/README.md

     from rosely import *

 ### Dependencies
 Importantly, ascertained t-test in rosely depends on a specific version of pyloess https://github.com/yjiangnan/pyloess for python3 support.
-You need to download and install it to use ascertained t-test.
+If you have git and pip3, install by

+    sudo pip3 install git+https://github.com/yjiangnan/pyloess.git

 Additionally, `rosely` depends on the following python packages: